 While working for a company, an employee often incurs many kinds of business expenses.
 These expenses can be incurred during a business trip, a client meeting, or even an off-site event.
 But does your business have a list of guidelines that help your employees understand what sort of expenses are reimbursable?
 Are they aware of the capping on specific spend categories?
 Do your employees know the consequences of fraudulent expense claims?
 If not, this is where a travel and expense policy comes into play.

 T&E expenses are the most common type of business expenses incurred by a company.
-Additionally, it is the second-largest controllable cost to a company, after employee payroll.
+Additionally, it is the second-largest cost to a company that is difficult to control, after employee payroll.
 Hence, it is important that you pay heed to it.